 Can I get Criminal Rehabilitation if I have three convictions?+

-Yes — Criminal Rehabilitation under IRPA s.36(3)(c) is available regardless of the number of convictions, provided at least 5 years have passed since ALL sentence conditions for ALL offences are fully completed.
-The application will receive more rigorous review with multiple convictions, and the fee is determined by the most serious equivalent offence ($200 or $1,000 CAD).
+Yes: Criminal Rehabilitation under IRPA s.36(3)(c) is available regardless of the number of convictions, provided at least 5 years have passed since ALL sentence conditions for ALL offences are fully completed.
+The application will receive more rigorous review with multiple convictions, and the fee is determined by the most serious equivalent offence (as of December 1, 2025, $246.25 CAD for non-serious criminality or $1,231 CAD for serious criminality; confirm the current amount on IRCC).

 What if one conviction is serious criminality and one is non-serious?+

-Our AI-powered reports analyze each conviction against the correct IRPA section, identify your inadmissibility tier, and recommend the optimal pathway.
+Our detailed breakdowns analyze each conviction against the correct IRPA section, identify your inadmissibility tier, and recommend the optimal pathway.

 Multiple convictions require careful analysis before approaching any Canadian border crossing.
-Start with the free admissibility screener — it maps your convictions to the correct IRPA sections and identifies which pathways are available.
+Start with the free admissibility explorer, it maps your convictions to the correct IRPA sections and identifies which pathways are available.